 MARKET VALUE - The price at which a property will change hands between a willing buyer and a willing seller, neither party being under compulsion to buy or sell and both having reasonable knowledge of relevant facts.
 As used in these regulations, the term refers to the market value of buildings and structures, excluding the land and other improvements on the parcel.
-Market value shall be determined by the tax assessment value adjusted to approximate market value by a factor provided by the Tax Assessor employed by the City of Lambertville.
+Market value shall be determined by one of the following methods (1) Actual Cash Value (replacement cost depreciated for age and quality of construction), (2) tax assessment value adjusted to approximate market value by a factor provided by the Property Appraiser, or (3)